apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/setup/identity-center.rst

 -------------------------

 The CLI command is not compatible with AWS accounts that are managed through AWS organizations.
-If your AWS account is managed through AWS Organizations, please follow the :ref:`manual configuration <identity_center_manual_configuration>`.
+If your AWS account is managed through an AWS organization, please follow the :ref:`manual configuration <identity_center_manual_configuration>`.

 In order to create all resources needed by the AWS auth manager, you can use the CLI command vended as part of the AWS auth manager.